pbinkley/dsc_git_workshop/lesson_one.md

    document or set of documents) or "horizontal" (i.e. functional changes made to a document or set of documents).
-The difference between these two concepts is that sequential differences can be understood as changes made to the same objecti (though beware of the [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) problem)., and revisions can be understood as iterative.
+The difference between these two concepts is that sequential differences can be understood as changes made to the same object (though beware of the [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) problem)., and revisions can be understood as iterative.
 Two move through different revisions, think